HeheJuice/OvenUI_OneUI/README.md

 > * `YOU are choosing to make these modifications,and if you point the finger at me for messing up your device,I will laugh at you.`

 ## ☑️ Basic Modification
-- Debloated Useless Apps
+- Debloated and Light Weight
-- Removed all Galaxy AI since those uses lots of RAM
+- Removed all Galaxy AI to save RAM
-- High-end Flagship Animation
+- High-End Flagship Animation
-- Samsung ASKS Disabled
-- System Signature verification Disabled
+- Samsung ASKS,File Encryption and System Signature verification Disabled
-- File Encryption Removed
 - Some floating-feature tweaks

 ## 📝 Credits